As You Like It (1936 film)

 As You Like It is a 1936 British romantic comedy film directed by Paul Czinner and starring Laurence Olivier as Orlando and Elisabeth Bergner as Rosalind.
 It is based on William Shakespeare's play of the same name.
 It was Olivier's first performance of Shakespeare on screen.

 It was the final film of stage actors Leon Quartermaine and Henry Ainley, and featured an early screen role for Ainley's son Richard as Sylvius, as well as for John Laurie, who played Orlando's brother Oliver.
-(Laurie would go on to co-star with Olivier in the three Shakespearean films that Olivier directed.)
+(Laurie would go on to perform with Olivier in the three Shakespearean films that Olivier directed.)

 Bergner had previously played the role of Rosalind in her native Germany and her German accent is apparent in most of her scenes.

 Synopsis

-Duke Frederick (Felix Aylmer) has usurped and deposed his older brother, Duke Senior (Henry Ainley).
-Frederick allows the exiled Duke's daughter, Rosalind (Elisabeth Bergner), however, to stay, as she is the closest friend of his daughter, Celia (Sophie Stewart).
-Orlando (Laurence Olivier), who has been forced to flee his home due to the oppression from his brother, Oliver (John Laurie), comes to the Frederick's Duchy, and enters a wrestling tournament.
+Duke Frederick has usurped and deposed his older brother, Duke Senior.
+Frederick allows the exiled Duke's daughter, Rosalind, however, to stay, as she is the closest friend of his daughter, Celia.
+Orlando, who has been forced to flee his home due to the oppression from his brother, Oliver, comes to the Frederick's Duchy, and enters a wrestling tournament.
 On leaving the Duchy, Orlando encounters Rosalind, and it is love at first sight.
 Frederick then becomes angry, and banishes Rosalind.
-Celia decides to accompany her, along with a jester, Touchstone (Mackenzie Ward).
+Celia decides to accompany her, along with a jester, Touchstone.

 Rosalind and Celia disguise themselves as "Ganymede", a boy, and "Aliena", respectively, and venture into the Forest of Arden, where they eventually encounter the exiled Duke.
 Orlando, deeply in love, posts love poems on the trees in praise of Rosalind.
 Orlando comes across Ganymede, who tells him he can teach Orlando how to cure love by pretending to be Rosalind.
-At the same time, Phoebe (Joan White), a shepherdess, falls in love with Ganymede, though he (she) continually rejects her.
-Sylvius (Richard Ainley), a shepherd, is in love with Phoebe, which complicates the matter.
-Meanwhile, Touchstone attempts to marry the simple farmgirl, Audrey (Dorice Fordred), before he can be stopped by Jaques (Leon Quartermaine), a Lord who lives with the exiled Duke.
+At the same time, Phoebe, a shepherdess, falls in love with Ganymede, though he (she) continually rejects her.
+Sylvius, a shepherd, is in love with Phoebe, which complicates the matter.
+Meanwhile, Touchstone attempts to marry the simple farmgirl, Audrey, before he can be stopped by Jaques, a Lord who lives with the exiled Duke.

-Orlando rescues Oliver from a lioness in the forest, causing Oliver to repent and re-embrace his brother.
+Orlando rescues Oliver from a lion in the forest, causing Oliver to repent and re-embrace his brother.
 Ganymede, Orlando, Phoebe, and Silvius are brought together to sort out who marries whom.
 Ganymede proposes that Orlando promise to marry Rosalind, and Phoebe promise to marry Silvius if she cannot marry Ganymede.
 The next day, Rosalind reveals herself.
 Orlando and Rosalind, Oliver and Celia, Silvius and Phoebe, and Touchstone and Audrey are all then married, and they learn that Frederick has also repented and decided to reinstate his brother as the Duke.